erwinlares/personalsite/content/authors/admin/_index.md

 - Ph.D. candidate in linguistics working with idioms and their quirkiness
 - Language Teacher
-- Data Science and Quantitative Analysis Enthusiast
+- Data Science Enthusiast
-- Lightweight course designer and content creator
+- Course Designer and Content Creator

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/erwinlares_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.

+[//]: <> (I can replace this with a github address like https://github.com/erwinlares/cv/blob/main/erwinlarescv_awesome.pdf which works, but it opens it first on github then there's a download option)